Easy Old Fashioned Apple Cobbler Recipe

 History of the Best Apple Cobbler Recipe

-Like apple crisp, it’s a simple and delicious way to use up apples when you have many to spare.
-Here are a few tips for making this simple and quick apple cobbler:
+Like apple crisp, it’s a great way to use up apples when you have many to spare.
+With warm spices, sweet apples, and a cake-like topping, this homemade apple cobbler is a delicious and easy dessert.
+Here are a few tips for making this simple and quick apple dessert:

 Note that this traditional apple cobbler recipe leaves plenty of room for adjustment – if you’d like more or less of something, feel free to try it, especially for the apples!
 Taste a slice from the apple filling before dumping into the pan, so you can adjust the amounts of sugar and spices if you want to.

 You can use any type of apple you enjoy for this recipe.
-We use McIntosh apples for most of our apple recipes (including this one), but you can use whatever kind you like.
+We use McIntosh apples for most of our apple recipes (including this one), but you can use whatever kind of apples you like.
 It should be made with fresh apples – not canned or frozen ones.
+Fresh fruit gives a better texture, since crisp apples hold up better in the oven and give a better flavor.

 And of course, don’t forget that ever-valuable Crisco butter shortening…